As an Amazon Associate I earn from qualifying purchases. Click for details.

-Consider going to scary movies – the bigger the movie screen, the better – for a safer “good scare.”
+Instead, consider going to scary movies – the bigger the movie screen, the better – for a safer “good scare.”

-If Joe might be on your ghost hunting team, sit down with your members.
+BUT… if Joe might be on your ghost hunting team, sit down with your members.
 As a group, discuss each person’s goals and limits (time, money, travel distances, fear/boredom levels) in paranormal research.
 Find out which kinds of sites (or hauntings) intrigue them, and what they’d rather avoid.

 When everyone knows more about fellow team members, they can support each other’s goals.
 Your research results may improve.

 Does it seem like someone is searching for increasing “adrenaline high” moments?
 Follow-up with a private conversation about potential risks.